MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 :::image type="content" source="media/troubleshoot-global-secure-access-client-diagnostics-health-check/troubleshoot-health-check-certificates-registry-key.png" alt-text="Screenshot of the list of certificates with the gsa.client certificate highlighted.":::
 1. Delete the following registry key:
 `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Global Secure Access Client\CertCommonName`
-1. Restart the Global Secure Access Management Service in the services MMC.
+1. Restart the Global Secure Access Engine Service in the services MMC.
 1. Refresh the certificates MMC to verify that a new certificate was created.
 *Provisioning a new certificate might take a few minutes.*
 1. Check the Global Secure Access client event log for errors.